kennywall/import-test/_posts/2009-06-09-freemium-hostage-business-model.md

 domain: apievangelist.com
 image:
 ---
-{% include JB/setup %}<p>I am a big fan of the Fremium Business Model.
+{% include JB/setup %}I am a big fan of the Fremium Business Model.
 Where you offer a base account that is free to get users in the door.
 Then you can upsell them on premium features.
 It just makes sense.
 I am also a big fan of the Free Trial for web based software as well.
 I think this is crucial to allow people to test drive your application and see if it will work for them.
 However nothing makes me more mad then the Free trial that really isn't Free.
 They make you put in a credit card then start charging you after the trial period.
 I dub this the Freemium Hostage model.